Note: Have your Bible open as you read this post, so you can look up each reference for yourself.

 “As obedient children, not conforming yourselves to the former lusts, as in your ignorance; but as He who called you is holy, you also be holy in all your conduct, because it is written, ‘Be holy, for I am holy’” (1 Peter 1:14-15).

-Why would God choose me?
+Why would God choose me for a specific purpose?
 I seriously have no idea!
 I cannot comprehend it.